sszlachetka/ServiceBusAdmin/README.md

    seba subscription peek <topic_name>/<subscription_name> -dlq --max 20
     ```
    This will return only messages' metadata.
 If you need their body as well, then use additional option `--output-content all`
-7. Every command and sub-command has `--help` option.
-Use it to find out more about all other supported options, arguments and sub-commands.
+7. Every command has `--help` option.
+Use it to find out more about supported options, arguments and sub-commands.
 Start reading from the root command.
    ```shell
    seba --help
     ```